sanskrit/learnsanskrit.org/content/vyakarana/tinanta/guna.md

 The traditional interpretation of rule 1.1.5 is that it refers not only to {s kit} and {s Git} but also to {s git}, which is hidden by sandhi.
-This interpretation is part of a series of small changes that fix one of the incorrect words that the {cite Aṣṭādhyāyī} would otherwise produce.
+This interpretation is part of a series of small changes that fixes one of the incorrect words that the {cite Aṣṭādhyāyī} would otherwise produce.

 Here, we use the more straightforward interpretation. {s git} is a minor point,